daisatojp/labelMatch/README.md

 If you have annotation file

-1. Click "Open Dir" from toolbox
+1. click "Open Dir" from toolbox
 2. choose directory that stores images
-3. Click "Open File" from toolbox
+3. click "Open File" from toolbox
 4. choose annotation file
 5. let's annotation